Blog

 Accountability: Share your schedule with friends or housemates.

-Rewards: Celebrate small wins to keep yourself motivated!
+Rewards: Celebrate small wins to keep yourself motivated.

-If you need extra support in building better structure, time management, and productivity strategies, I offer ADHD coaching and therapy tailored to students.
-Visit my services page to learn more or book a discovery call today!
+For more personalised support, I also offer ADHD coaching and therapy tailored to students.
+You can visit my services page to learn more or book a discovery call today.

 References: